oetiker/LdapPasswdWeb/README.md

 Configuration
 -------------

-LdapPasswdWeb expects its configuration to be present in Environment
+SmbPasswdWeb expects its configuration to be present in Environment
 variables:

-* `LDAPPASSWD_LDAP_HOST` - the ldap host. eg. `ds1.mycompany.xxx`
+* `SMB_HOST` - the samba host. eg. `hostname.mycompany.xxx`

-* `LDAPPASSWD_LDAP_BASEDN` - the base DN of your user accounts. eg `dc=mycompany,dc=xxx`.
-User accounts are expected to reside unter `uid=$user,ou=users,$basedn`

-* `LDAPPASSWD_ENABLE_SAMBA` set to 1 enables changing the samba password of the user.
-To make this work, the users need permission to write their own sambaNTPassword, sambaLMPassword and sambaPwdLastSet properties.

 Installation
 ------------